visgl/deck.gl/dev-docs/RFCs/v8.1/gpu-accelerated-geo-fencing.md

 A new shader module is added to perform sampling from the texture and filter the points, defines following shader functions:

-- `geoFilter_setValue` : Takes, object's world postions, transforms it to mask texture space, performs sampling sets `geoFilter_value`.
+- `geoFilter_setValue` : Takes, object's world positions, transforms it to mask texture space, performs sampling and sets `geoFilter_value` to either 0 (if outside the defined region) or to and id ( >= 1).

--
+Also this module defined following shader injects/hooks, that can be used by layer shader to perform geo filtering.

+- `vs:#main-start` : To perform sampling and set `getoFilter_value`.
+- `vs:DECKGL_FILTER_SIZE` : To set object size to 0 if the object is filteredout.
+- `fs:DECKGL_FILTER_COLOR` : To discard the fragments if filter value is 0.
+This can also be used update the color of the fragment if it is inside the region.

 Sample code to perform filtering on a `ScatterplotLayer` to a `SolidPolygonLayer` that is rendering a complex polygon.